steph10920/wireframing/README.md

 - **Foundation:** Serves as a blueprint that guides designers and developers throughout the implementation process.

 By incorporating wireframes into the planning stage, teams can ensure a more user-friendly, functional, and cohesive product design.
+## Types of Wireframes

+Wireframes come in different levels of detail, each serving a specific purpose in the design process.
+The two most common types are **low-fidelity** and **high-fidelity** wireframes.

+### Low-Fidelity Wireframes

+Low-fidelity wireframes are simple, often hand-drawn or digitally sketched representations of a layout.
+They focus on basic structure and content placement without delving into visual design details such as colors, fonts, or images.

+**When to Use:**
+- During the early stages of design
+- For brainstorming and quick iterations
+- To communicate layout ideas and user flows with stakeholders

+**Key Characteristics:**
+- Black and white or grayscale
+- Placeholder elements (e.g., boxes for images, “lorem ipsum” text)
+- Emphasis on structure over aesthetics

+### High-Fidelity Wireframes

+High-fidelity wireframes are more detailed and closely resemble the final product.
+They may include actual text content, typography, icons, spacing, and even color schemes.

+**When to Use:**
+- In later stages of design
+- For usability testing and client presentations
+- To hand off to developers as part of design specifications

+**Key Characteristics:**
+- Detailed layout with accurate spacing and proportions
+- Real or representative content
+- Closer to the final look and feel of the application

+---

+## Wireframe Example Explanation

+### What Type of Wireframe Is This?

+This wireframe is a **High-Fidelity** wireframe.

+**Reason:**
+It shows basic layout without visual design details / detailed design with typography and spacing, making it appropriate for early ideation / development handoff or usability testing.